Avaya-Infinity/omni-sdk-web/messaging.md

 ## Messaging Conversation

-Messaging Conversation provides APIs to send and receive rich media and attachment messages, get conversation history and listen to message events.
-For more details on the APIs exposed on the Messaging Conversation, refer to the `MessagingConversationTrait` interface.
+The Messaging Conversation provides APIs to send and receive rich media and attachment messages, get conversation history, listen to message events and get the messaging transcript.
+For more details on the APIs exposed on the Messaging Conversation, refer to the [`MessagingConversationTrait`](https://glowing-carnival-jnk6qpo.pages.github.io/interfaces/_avaya_infinity_omni_sdk_messaging.MessagingConversationTrait.html) interface.

 ### Getting conversation history

 To get the conversation history, use the `getMessages()` method on the Conversation.
 The `getMessages()` method returns a `PageIterator` object that can be used to iterate over the messages in the conversation.
 The `getMessages()` API takes an optional parameter `pageSize` which specifies the number of messages to fetch in a single page.
 The default value of `pageSize` is 10 and maximum page size is 50.

+> [!NOTE]
-Note: The iterator can only be used to get messages conversed in the conversation from start up until the point the iterator was created.
+> The iterator can only be used to get messages conversed in the conversation from start up until the point the iterator was created.
 For newer messages please listen to the message events.
 Do not use the `getMessages()` API to get new messages.

 Each Page of the iterator contains a list of messages.
-As the page number increases, the messages are older.
+Pages with higher page number will contain older messages.
 The iterator can be used to get messages in both directions (forward and backward).

-The `PageIterator.previous()` and `PageIterator.next()` are async methods, when called they fetch the previous and next page of messages respectively and each resolves with an Array of `Message`.
+The `PageIterator.previous()` and `PageIterator.next()` are async methods, when called they fetch the previous and next page of messages respectively and each resolves with an Array of [`Message`](https://glowing-carnival-jnk6qpo.pages.github.io/types/_avaya_infinity_omni_sdk_messaging.Message.html).
 The `PageIterator.hasNext()` and `PageIterator.hasPrevious()` methods check if there are more messages in the next and previous pages, respectively.

 At any point `PageIterator.items` can be used to get the messages on the current page.